-Spatial distribution of nitrate isotopes in rain across the Northeastern U.S. Higher values (shown in red) indicate the influence of power plant $NO_x$ emissions on nitrate formation. (adapted from Elliott, et al 2007).
-Reflection Seismology Program Initiated Associate Professor Bill Harbert, working with researchers at the Department of Energy/National Energy Technology Laboratory (NETL) in Pittsburgh, has initiated a seismic reflection study to investigate the effectiveness of CO2 injection as a means of carbon sequestration and enhanced oil production.
-Professor Harbert was awarded grants totaling nearly \$1.4 million from NETL during the past year, in addition to an earlier donation of a seismic truck from WesternGeco worth an additional ~\$1 million.
-In this project, reflection seismic methods will be used to image CO2 migration at an injection site before and at sixmonth intervals following injection.
+In this project, reflection seismic methods will be used to image CO2 migration at an injection site before and at six-month intervals following injection.
 Working with the Southwest Regional Partnership on Carbon Sequestration, Professor Harbert and his team will construct geodatabases related to risk assessment of CO2 sequestration.
 Rock core materials from previously interpreted oil field wells will be tested in the NETL core flow laboratory to determine acoustic velocities.
 The lab study will employ enhanced hardware and software for measuring acoustic velocities at in situ pressures and temperatures typical of sequestration conditions.
 These measurements will then be correlated with the seismic reflection survey, providing a direct bridge between the geological units and their representation in the collected reflection seismic datasets.
-Continued work will add subsurface, reflection seismic, well lithology, wire line log, and other information to the data- So far, this project has helped support PhD student Vladislav Kaminskiy, former PhD student (and now postdoc) Brian Lipinski, and early-career PhD student Chris Purcell.
+Continued work will add subsurface, reflection seismic, well lithology, wire line log, and other information to the database.

+So far, this project has helped support PhD student Vladislav Kaminski, former PhD student (and now postdoc), Brian Lipinski, and early-career PhD student Chris Purcell.

+Mark Abbott

-The WesternGECO-donated F700 seismic recording truck allows recording of up to 3000 channels of 24-bit digital data simultaneously.
-It has a 24 kV or can be run via shore power.
-Faculty updates Mark Abbott Field-based research continued this year in remote parts of the Peruvian and Venezuelan Andes and the Pacific Northwest.
+Field-based research continued this year in remote parts of the Peruvian and Venezuelan Andes and the Pacific Northwest.
 Fieldwork focused on collecting sediment cores to study late Quaternary climate change.
-The research group includes 3 PhD students (Nathan Stansell, Broxton Bird and Byron
+The research group includes three PhD students (Nathan Stansell,

+Broxton Bird and Byron